ajithvasudevan/node-red-contrib-eventsource/README.md

 ### node-red-contrib-eventsource

+Edit:  There are alternatives to this fork.
+One is an npm module called **node-red-contrib-eventsource**.
+Install it with `npm install node-red-contrib-eventsource`.

 This fork of the excellent @parasaurolophus/node-red-eventsource just adds the ability to listen to specific events (I know it goes against the "minimalist" philosophy described by @parasaurolophus below in the Details section).
 I needed this as the original node is unable to listen to "all" messages due to a limitation of the way the underlying `EventSource.onmessage(..)` works.
 This is because `onmessage` ignores messages that have am event `type` other than `message`, necessitating the use of `addEventListener(..)`.
 For example, ESPHome's webserver provides state change events at the `/events` URL and these messages have event name as `state`.
 These events are not available using the original node.
 This fork fixes this issue by allowing the user to specify a `eventType` as highlighted in the screenshot below:

 ![](./screenshot2.png)